-Our whistleblower system provides different channels to report potential violations of employees or business partners to enable a fast investigation and – if necessary – a reaction by our company.
+Our whistleblower system provides different channels to report potential violations by employees or business partners to enable a fast investigation and—if necessary—a reaction by our company.
 However, that does not limit legally protected rights to contact relevant authorities.

 Alternatively, regulatory violations can also be reported via the Volkswagen AG whistleblower hotline.
 The hotline is available around the clock and accepts hints from all brands of the Volkswagen Group — if desired also anonymously.
 All hints concerning TRATON that are received via the hotline are forwarded to the TRATON Investigation Office directly.